Alake endorses Abeokuta 10km race – The Sun Nigeria

 Laide Raheem, Abeokuta

-Oba Gbadebo gave his royal endorsement on Wednesday, when the organisers of the race, Niilayo Sports Management Limited (NSML), presented a pioneer medal to the monarch at his Ake Palace in Abeokuta.
+Oba Gbadebo gave his royal endorsement yesterday, when the organiser of the race, Niilayo Sports Management Limited (NSML) presented a pioneer medal to the monarch at his Ake Palace in Abeokuta.

-Alake, who lauded the organisers of the event for bringing marathon race of such magnitude to the ancient city, expressed his readiness to support the event and ensure its success.
+Alake, who lauded the organiser of the event for bringing marathon race of such magnitude to the ancient city, expressed his readiness to support the event and ensure its success.

-He, however, urged NSML to organise a world-class event in order to encourage and attract renowned and champions of long-distance races to Abeokuta.
+He, however, urged NSML to organise a world-class event to encourage and attract renowned and champions of long distance races to Abeokuta.

-Earlier in his remark, the Chief Executive Officer of NSML, Bukola Olopade, disclosed that 15 countries and 46 international athletes had signified their interest to participate in the event.
+Earlier in remark, the Chief Executive Officer of NSML, Bukola Olopade disclosed that 15 countries and 46 international athletes had signified their interest to participate in the event.

 He added that the race, which had been approved by the International Association of Athletics Federation (IAAF), would take the participating athletes through major streets of Abeokuta.